zenorocha/liferay-learn/docs/commerce/2.x/en/managing-a-catalog/creating-and-managing-products/products/managing-boms.md

 ## Adding a BOM Folder

-As an option, you can create folders to group BOMs.
+You can create folders to group and organize your store's BOMs.

 To add a folder: